Recruiters Chris and Wyatt from Granite School District in Utah discuss how to prepare for a teacher recruiter on your campus. You'll learn

-Q1: If we're a college student and we're a pre-service teacher and we see that we have recruiters coming on campus, what does that mean?
-What does a recruiter do and how can we best prepare?
+Q1: If a recruiter is coming on campus, what does that mean?
+What does a recruiter do, and how can we best prepare?

-We want to know where you have student taught as well as your mentors, as well as anything related to education like tutoring.
+We want to know where you have students taught, your mentors, and anything related to education like tutoring.
 Please let us know if you know of any endorsements or things we can use for our kids because our kids should have a variety of exposure to learning in different areas.

-So you really need to come prepared with a current resume with current references.
+So it would help if you came prepared with a current resume with current references.
 I find that people do not have contact information.
-It is accurate, for their references, but we have to call them by law.
+It is accurate for their references, but we have to call them by law.
 Recommendation letters are good if you want to do them, but make sure they are education-related.

-If you have a video of your teaching experience, or a link to it, that you could share I mean, an interview in person would be awesome.
-It's even better if you can interview them by seeing them interact with kids so that you can see how they're able to set the bar for students in terms of excitement and enthusiasm and see what's going on in the classroom.
+If you have a video of your teaching experience or a link to it that you could share, an interview in person would be fantastic.
+It's even better if you can interview them by seeing them interact with kids so that you can see how they can set the bar for students in terms of excitement and enthusiasm and see what's going on in the classroom.

-Over break, getting Google certified as Google certified teacher, Microsoft certification.
+Over break, you might want to get Google certified as Google certified teacher or Microsoft certification.